-In an Oculus blog post — Oculus was acquired by Facebook in 2014 — the company said that Pebbles would be “joining the hardware engineering and computer vision teams at Oculus to help advance virtual reality, tracking and human-computer interactions.”
+In an Oculus blog post — Oculus was acquired by Facebook in 2014 — the company said that Pebbles would be “joining the hardware engineering and computer vision teams at Oculus to help advance virtual reality, tracking, and human-computer interactions.”

 In 2016, Oculus released the Oculus Touch, a handheld controller that “is incredibly responsive to whatever gesture you try to make, such as a thumbs up or a gun shape” and “makes for a more realistic and tactile VR experience,” according to Forbes.
 Five years later on Feb.
 2, 2021, Decider joined several other prominent sites in naming the Oculus Quest 2 as the best all-in-one VR gaming headset currently available.